No, I don’t want to fill out your contact form

 National Grid has contact and feedback forms.3As a fun side bonus, if you make a single mistake on this form it deletes everything and forces you to start from scratch.
 For example, if you format your phone number ‘wrong’, your entire message you typed up is wiped.

-I might want to give them some minor feedback like ‘hey this link on your site is broken’, however I then need to figure out whether I really want to provide all my personal details to do this - like my home address and phone number (or at least make up something that looks plausible).
-I’ve also seen some complaints forms asking for more sensitive data, like date of birth or copies of ID documents.
-Sometimes this is despite them not holding this information in the first place, so they’re not comparing it to what they have on record as a security measure.4I don't think people's birthdays should be a security measure, but unfortunately it seems to be the world we live in.
+I might want to give them some minor feedback like ‘hey this link on your site is broken’ - but first I need to decide whether I really want to hand over my home address and phone number to do this (or at least make up something that looks plausible).
+I’ve also seen complaints forms asking for more sensitive data, like date of birth or copies of ID documents.
+Sometimes they don’t even hold this information in the first place, so they’re not comparing it to what they have on record as a security measure.4I don't think people's birthdays should be a security measure, but unfortunately it seems to be the world we live in.
 I'll have to explore this in another rant.

-This unnecessarily increases the risk of my data being stolen and used for identity fraud.
-For less trustworthy organisations, this also directly increases the chance I get spam - so I either don’t submit the form, or make up data.
+This needlessly increases the risk of my data being stolen and used for identity fraud.
+For less trustworthy organisations, it also increases the chance I get spam - so I either don’t submit the form, or make up data.

 Your contact form is less useful for customers

-Email allows customers to create drafts, schedule messages, and easily keep a record of what’s been said.
-It also often integrates into their workflows more easily, for example the ability to snooze emails to chase up on them later.
+Email lets customers create drafts, schedule messages, and easily keep a record of what’s been said.
+It also integrates into their workflows more easily, for example snoozing emails to chase up on them later.

-Your form likely doesn’t have any of these features.
-In fact, even if it’s fully working users often don’t get any form of confirmation they can refer back to later, let alone a confirmation that contains all the details they submitted.
+Your form likely has none of these features.
+Even if it’s fully working, users often get no confirmation they can refer back to later, let alone one that contains all the details they submitted.

-I’m not certain there is malicious intent behind it, but I have experienced several companies ‘accidentally’ losing form submissions, only to mysteriously find them again once I pull up copies of the form I saved a screenshot of.
+I’m not certain there is malicious intent behind it, but several companies have ‘accidentally’ lost my form submissions, only to mysteriously find them again once I pull up the screenshots I saved.
 If you’re forcing your customers to do this, you’re doing it wrong.

 Your contact form is wasting your resources